 The Summer Safe Carparks programme is coordinated by Council, and supported by the New Zealand Police and a number of local community organisations.

-For the sixth year in a row the Summer Safe Carpark Ambassadors will be on the job again at car parks near popular beaches and reserves.
+For the seventh year in a row the Summer Safe Carpark Ambassadors will be on the job again at car parks near popular beaches and reserves.
 The programme runs from the first weekend in December to Easter Monday.

 The aim of the Summer Safe Carparks programme is to prevent theft from vehicles parked at popular tourist spots in the district during the summer months and create a positive experience for carpark users.